Newest Chapters

 “Uh, ah, uh…”

 Sei Koko was unusually sensitive.
 Sometimes cries of joy and cries of pain could sound the same, and anyone overhearing her from outside the room would likely believe she was suffering or performing some kind of penance.
-How could any believer who attended her worship services even imagine her lewd and lascivious behavior right now?
+How could any believer who attended her worship services imagine her lewd and lascivious behavior right now?

 Suddenly, Kai Hei stopped moving.